 Getting a stream started for the first time is by no means a one click process, but it does get easier after the first go.
 We have instructions and a how-to video to show you how to get your first stream started.

-WMW has made and collected a number of videos on YouTube to help you get started streaming along with a list of free software you can use: OBS, XSplit, Infiniscene, or Joicaster
+We’ve also made and collected a number of videos on YouTube to help you get started streaming along with a list of free software you can use: OBS, XSplit, Infiniscene, or Joicaster.

-Live streams typically have a delay between 10-30 seconds betwen broadcaster and viewere.
-This is due to the way Google hangouts and YouTube handle online streams.
-Delay times vary based on the uploader’s bandwidth and upload speed and the speed between their location and the closest RTMP location.
-Depending on they way you work, it can be advantageous for the streamer to have a longer delay as he or she can get more work done before its seen by the viewer and it slows down interruptions.
+Live streams typically have a 10-30 second delay between broadcaster and viewer.
+This is due to the way Google Hangouts and YouTube handle online streams.
+Delay times vary based on the uploader’s bandwidth and the speed between their location and the closest RTMP location.
+Depending on they way you work, it can be advantageous for a streamer to have a longer delay as he or she can get more work done before it’s seen by the viewer and it slows down interruptions.
 If you love this or hate this, we want to know!

 85 x 85 png or jpg

 Because each user’s videos are connected to their Youtube account, simply log in to your account and either delete that video or make it private.
 It will cease to exist on Watch Me Work as well!